House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide – Choosing the Best Metal Chop Saw

-A metal chop saw is a very powerful saw that is used to saw through lengths of metal tubes and strips of metal.
-They are used in construction, home improvement, and DIY projects, and they can even be used to create metal sculptures.
+A metal chop saw is a very powerful saw used to cut through lengths of metal tubes and strips of metal.
+They are used in construction, home improvement, and DIY projects and can even be used to create metal sculptures.

-Cold cut saws cut slowly and need a powerful motor to ensure that they retain the speed without cutting out or failing the cut.
-They also need to be robust, because they will vibrate and this can cause damage to the saw, the base, and even the table.
-Importantly, you should also consider the safety features of the saw to ensure you get the model that is right for your needs.
+Cold-cut saws cut slowly and need a powerful motor to retain the speed without cutting out or failing the cut.
+They also need to be robust because they will vibrate, which can cause damage to the saw, the base, and even the table.
+Importantly, you should also consider the saw’s safety features to ensure you get the model that is right for your needs.

 Size

 The size of the chop saw blade determines its cutting depth and the length of cut it can produce.
 Sizes vary from less than 9 inches to 15 inches or more, and the size you need will be determined by how you use the saw.
-For home use, a 12-inch blade should be sufficient but commercial owners will want a 15-inch blade to make easy work of even the most challenging materials.
+A 12-inch blade should be sufficient for home use, but commercial owners will want a 15-inch blade to make easy work of even the most challenging materials.

 metal chop saw in action